Anupamit/Javascript-Theory-Qustions/README.md

 // Output
 Good Evening
 ```
-## Q.10 What is Undefine and null?
+## Q.11 What is Undefine and null?
-Undefined means a variable has been declared, but the value of that variable has not yet been defined
+Undefined means a variable has been declared, but the value of that variable has not yet been defined.

 ```js
 let name;
 console.log(name); // undefined
 console.log(typeof(name))  // undefined

 ```
-In JavaScript, null is a special value that represents empty or unknown value.
+In JavaScript, null is a special value that represents an empty or unknown value.

 ```js
 const number = null;
 console.log(number); // null